Fakerallen/thingpark-iot-flow-js-driver/README.md

   "scripts": {
     "test": "jest --collectCoverage"
   },
     "driver": {
       "description": "An example driver that is able to decode/encode data from temperature and humidity sensors with a pulse counter", "producerId": "actility",
         "type": "thingpark-x-js",
         "application": {
             "producerId": "myProducer",
-      "moduleId": "myModule",
-      "version": "1"
-    },
-    "driver": {
-        "producerId": "actility",
-        "type": "thingpark-x-js",
-        "application": {
-            "producerId": "myProducer",